Our Advice on Pairing Wine With Thai Food

 Pad See Ew and Pinot Noir

 We’re thinking red wine for this wide noodle, umami-driven meal.
-Oregonian or Marlborough, NZ Pinot Noir has the right blend of elegance and freshness to round out this more savory alternative to Pad Thai.
+Pinot Noir from Oregon or Marlborough, NZ, has the right blend of elegance and freshness to round out this more savory alternative to Pad Thai.

 by Cindy Kurman